manwar/python-guide/python-object-oriented-programming.md

         def calc_area(self):
             return self.side * self.side

-Let's run the same code, you should see the result as below
+Let's run the same code, you should see the result as below:

     c = Circle(10)
     print(c.calc_area()) # prints 314